 In some instances it may be advantageous to acquire the business, namely the assets and not the shares, of the target company.

-transaction but existing as such).
+The advantage, other than tax, of acquiring the business is that only identified assets and liabilities of the target company will be acquired, leaving behind primarily all hidden liabilities, which can be defined as liabilities not known by the parties at the time of the transaction but existing as such.
 On the other hand, from a seller's perspective, such a transaction will be a taxable event in the target company, which otherwise could have been avoided by selling the shares.
 If the target company has accumulated losses, the profit made in connection with the sale of the assets can be set off by the seller in whole or in part.
 From a tax perspective it is usually advantageous for the buyer to acquire the business of the target company, as there can be a step-up in tax basis of the acquired assets; any unallocated purchase price, namely the part of the purchase price that could not be allocated to specific assets, is identified as (depreciable) goodwill.
 The step-up enables the acquirer to depreciate the full value of the acquisition over a limited time - usually five years.
-It could be that the private equity fund may not under its fund agreement, or may not wish to, acquire assets directly, in which case a 'pre-pack' by way of an asset transfer to a special purpose vehicle can be made by the seller, whereafter the shares in the special purpose vehicle are acquired.
-The acquisition of a business can also be carried out as a transfer identified assets and liabilities of the target company will be acquired, leaving behind primarily all hidden liabilities (hidden liabilities can be defined as liabilities not known by the parties at the time of the
+It could be that the private equity fund may not, under its fund agreement, or may not wish to, acquire assets directly, in which case a 'pre-pack' by way of an asset transfer to a special purpose vehicle can be made by the seller, whereafter the shares in the special purpose vehicle are acquired.

-I he acquisition of a business can also be carried out as a transfer of assets in exchange for newly issued shares in the buyer.
+The acquisition of a business can also be carried out as a transfer of assets in exchange for newly issued shares in the buyer.
 Provided some conditions are fulfilled, such a transaction does not lead to any immediate tax consequences for the seller.
 Hence, the assets transferred do not cause a step-up in tax basis for the purchaser.

-The advantage, other than tax, of acquiring the business is that only

 The acquisition of shares may in some instances be less advantageous for the buyer, since a buyer cannot amortise the goodwill.
 Any goodwill paid for is not treated separately from the remaining part of the purchase price.
 Moreover, depreciation of business-related shares is not allowed.
 Nevertheless, acquisition of shares is the most common way to structure a private equity transaction in Sweden.
+Reclassification of a share acquisition as an asset acquisition for tax purposes is not possible under Swedish tax law.